 Programme Educational Objectives (PEO)

 Programme Educational Objectives of B.Ed. programme are the following:

-PEO1: To acquire pedagogical skills, reflective practice and ability to adapt instruction to the individual as well as group as curriculum and instructional designer.
+PEO1: To acquire pedagogical skills, reflective practice and ability to adapt instruction to the needs of each individual as well as group as curriculum and instructional designer.